 • The textures are so luxurious.
 You will adore the creamy filling paired with the soft, flaky bite of the crust.

 • Perfect for Thanksgiving.
-The warm spices and sweet potato puree are the epitome of Fall flavors.
+With warm spices and sweet potato puree, it’s the epitome of Fall flavors.
 This one will be the crowd favorite!

 • Make ahead.
-This pie perfect to make ahead of time, freeing precious oven and counter space on Thanksgiving!
+Prepare this in advance and free up precious oven and counter space on Thanksgiving!
 Make the pie up to one day before serving and store, covered, in the refrigerator.

 Ingredients needed

 • Sweet potatoes.
-This recipe uses almost 2 cups mashed sweet potato.
+This recipe uses almost 2 cups mashed sweet potato (2 medium sweet potatoes).
 If you decided to use canned sweet potato, use that same amount and be sure to drain any liquid from the can.

 • Butter.
 Use unsalted butter, so you control the salt

 • Brown sugar.
-You can use light or dark, but I typically use dark because I love the delicious, rich flavor.
+You can use light or dark, but we typically use dark because it has an extra rich flavor.

 • Evaporated milk.
-Adds more of a creamy consistency than regular milk.
+Adds more of a creamy consistency than regular whole milk.

 • Eggs.
 You’ll need 2 eggs to give the filling the perfect texture.